 YCEI Annual Conference 2013 — Water: The Looming Crises

+Public discussions of climate change often focus on greenhouse gases and rising temperatures, but the most severe and immediate societal impacts of global warming are likely to be associated with changing hydrological conditions.
+Disruptions in water supply, extreme storms and record droughts may impact every aspect of rural and urban society: from agriculture and manufacturing to housing, energy and human health.
 Planning and adapting to large shifts in Earth’s water resources will require better climate and weather forecasting, as well as technological advances in engineering and biology.
 Forward-thinking public officials will have to invest in far-reaching strategies.
 As hurricanes Sandy and Katrina revealed, coastal cities are poorly prepared for sustained increases in storm intensity and sea level.
 Weathering the coming changes will require public and private commitment to mitigation and adaptation, along with strong international cooperation as shifting water resources press against food supplies and national security.

-Anticipating and Adapting to Water Extremes Today
+- Anticipating and Adapting to Water Extremes Today

-Understanding and Planning for Future Water Needs
+- Understanding and Planning for Future Water Needs